Article summary:

 - 71% say hidden or inaccurate forecast and pipeline details are the biggest blocker to closing revenue

-Those contacts often get buried in an inbox.
-We reviewed a client’s CRM and found nearly $243,000 in potential business that we flagged for follow up.
-They closed those deals within a month and they’ve since expanded on those accounts.
+Those deals get buried in the inbox, lost to the org.
+We once reviewed a client’s CRM and found nearly $243,000 in potential business that we flagged for follow-up.
+They closed those deals within a month, and they’ve since expanded on those accounts.

-Without accurate sales data, it’s much harder for your team to truly understand your customer and much harder for them to improve the sales process.
+Without accurate sales data, it’s much harder for your team to understand your customers and improve the sales process.
+Worse, it causes your team to waste time and lose deals.

 Bad data creates revenue loss and weakens intervention: